Best Of17 min read

 Client transparency is your biggest headache

-Budget is the #1 constraint
+Budget is your #1 constraint

 ClickUp on the free plan handles a shocking amount.
 Upgrade to Unlimited at $7/user/mo when you need automations and integrations.